stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 or a case split with `<LocalLeader>c`, it has to decide on what names to use for the new variables it introduces.
-If these variables already have predefined names (from the function's signature, record fields, or name data constructor arguments), those names will be used, but otherwise Idris will as a default use names `x`, `y`, and `z`, followed by other letters.
+If these variables already have predefined names (from the function's signature, record fields, or named data constructor arguments), those names will be used, but otherwise Idris will as a default use names `x`, `y`, and `z`, followed by other letters.
 You can change this default behavior by